fbpx

 The role of the police

-Reporting abuse is the first step towards accessing justice.
+Reporting abuse is the first step towards getting justice.
 It may be useful to understand how economic abuse relates to the law, as the police can only act if the abuser’s behaviour is criminal.

 Economic abuse and the law